-By concluding that Plaintiffs' claimed harm-admittedly shared by many thousands of others across their community-was sufficiently "special" to satisfy the requirement, the trial court departed from this historical limiting principle.
+By concluding that Plaintiff's claimed harm-admittedly shared by many thousands of others across her community-was sufficiently "special" to satisfy the requirement, the trial court, without performing any meaningful analysis, departed from this historical limiting principle.
 Perhaps, given the oft-recognized confusion in this area of the law, that error is understandable.8 Indeed, as Dean Prosser himself conceded, "The seeds of confusion were sown when courts began to hold that a tort action would lie even for a purely public nuisance if the plaintiff had suffered 'particular damage.'"
 52 VA.
 L. REV. at 999.
 This Court should dispel any confusion and make clear that New York law adheres to the historical understanding of the special injury rule, lest it be rendered meaningless.
 Cf. Tioga Pub.
 Sch.
 Dist.
 No. 15 v.
 U.S. Gypsum, 984 F.2d 915, 921 (8th Cir.
-1993) (noting that the expansion of the use of public nuisance would create "a monster that would devour in one gulp the entire law of tort").
+1993) (noting that the expansion of the use of